brickbots/PiFinder/docs/user_guide_ui.md

 The catalog screen allows the searching and selection of astronomical objects to locate.
 It has multiple catalogs available (Messier, NGC, IC) and displays some basic information about each object.
 You can set filter criteria (Altitude, Magnitude, Object Type) to limit the objects surfaced via the search.

+The _B_ function keys toggles between a description of the object, if available, and information about how often you've observed that object.

 The _C_ function keys will cycle through the various catalogs available.
 The upper-left will show the count of filtered objects over the total number of objects in each catalog.

 ![Catalog screenshot](../images/screenshots/CATALOG_002_docs.png)